SerpNaga/notifications-client/README.md

 # Notifications!
 You can find it hosted on https://serp-notifications-client.herokuapp.com !
-hitHub for server is [Here!](https://github.com/SerpNaga/notifications-server)
+GitHub for server is [Here!](https://github.com/SerpNaga/notifications-server)